xuqi2024/openflexure-microscope/docs/wiring.md

 ![](renders/mount_electronics11.png)
 ![](renders/mount_electronics12.png)

-* Push the x motor cable into its labelled connector
+* Push the x motor cable into its labelled connector.
 * Push the y and z motor cables into their labelled connectors.
 Make sure the motor from the correct axis on the microscope goes to the correct port.

 ## Connect the LED to the Sangaboard {pagestep}